-There are two different kinds of temptations to “multitask” that prevent you from working efficiently: Internal and External.
+There are two different kinds of temptations to “multitask” that prevent you from working efficiently: internal and external.
+Refrain from both.

-Internal “Multitasking” occurs when you purposefully give in to self-created distractions.
-Examples include when you stop to check Facebook while in the middle of a project or when you're writing one email and before hitting send, you start working on another email.
-Other examples of Internal “Multitasking” include when you have multiple tabs open that you switch back and forth between or when you're in the middle of working on one project but are brainstorming ideas for a different project in your head.
+Internal “multitasking” occurs when you purposefully give in to self-created distractions.
+Some common examples include when you stop to check Facebook while in the middle of a project or when you're writing one email and before hitting send, you start working on another email.
+Other examples of internal "multitasking" include when you have multiple tabs open that you switch back and forth between or when you're in the middle of working on one project but are brainstorming ideas for a different project in your head.
 All of these examples are actions triggered by you internally.
 You are choosing to switch from one task to another.

 Again, both of these examples are not actually “multitasking.”
 Multitasking a true misnomer!
 You cannot accomplish multiple tasks at once that require even a smidgen of your attention.
 They are simply examples of alternating focus from one task to another.
-There is nothing efficient about these scenarios because it can take 23 minutes for someone to return to an original task after an interruption according to a research study performed by Gloria Mark, a professor of informatics at the University of California, Irvine, who studies digital distraction.
+There is nothing efficient about these scenarios because it can take 23 minutes for someone to return to an original task after an interruption according to research.
 When you have to switch gears back to a previous task after losing focus on it, it takes valuable time to return to the level of concentration you were at previously, thus decreasing your productivity.

 Don’t buy into the lie of “multitasking.”
-Mindlessly tap your toe or chew gum all you want while working diligently but if multiple tasks ever require your attention, even just a little bit of it, do yourself this favor: complete one then move on to the next.
-Otherwise, you might wind up standing in line at an airline counter for a trip you hadn’t booked.
+Mindlessly tap your toe or chew gum all you want while working diligently but if multiple tasks ever require your attention, even just a little bit of it, do yourself this favor: complete one task then move on to the next.
+Otherwise, your dad might wind up waiting in line at an airline counter for a trip you didn't book.